ItsAnass/ItsAnass.github.io/_posts/2021-10-01-Files-in-the-cloud.md

 * First one calls async Task<ActionResult> DeleteImage(string name) in the HomeController and Refreshes the page.
 * Second one lists the file name and size for all files to be uploaded by updating the <p id="FilesToUpload"></p> control.

+## Explain with your own words what Microsoft does to secure your blob data?

+Microsoft uses encrypted 256-bit AES encryption but we still have the option to either use Microsoft manage encryption keys or we can use our own keys with customer-managed keys stored in Azure Key Vault.